 Add a host of features to make everyday work easier: from automated attendants, to voicemail to call distribution options and everything in between.

-At the most basic level telephone systems connect phones with a limited number of lines to the public telephone network.
-Imagine the opposite: without it, each unit would have to be connected separately to the public network through an individual line which would make it very expensive in the long run.
+At the most basic level they connect phones with a limited number of lines to the public telephone network.
+Consider the opposite: without one, each unit would have to be connected separately to the public network through an individual line which would make it very expensive in the long run.

 Looking for a Phone System?
 You Can Do It, We Can Help.

-TelcoDepot.com carries a vast number of industry leading phone system brands and proprietary ones backed up by 20 years of experience in the telecom industry plus an unparalleled 60 Day 100% Money Back Guarantee.
+TelcoDepot.com carries a vast number of industry leading brands and proprietary ones backed up by 20 years of experience in the telecom industry plus an unparalleled 30 Day 100% Money Back Guarantee.

 In addition, we offer free Expert Advice via phone or by live chat and at any rate, this comprehensive guide should put you up to speed with everything regarding Phone Systems and get you a step closer to the right solution for your needs.

-With TelcoDepot you get a cutting edge phone system solution that is scalable, reliable, and affordable; plus TelcoDepot's expert customer support whenever you need it.
+With TelcoDepot you get a cutting edge solution that is scalable, reliable, and affordable; plus TelcoDepot's expert customer support whenever you need it.

 1. Decide On The Call Handling Features Needed:

-What do you want to do with your phone system?
-What do you need it to do?
+What do you Want it to do Vs. What you Need it to do?
 Check out this list of common features take a note and consider how they might help your business:

 All Call Page